socketstream/socketstream/README.md

 Run this code and you should see your current location pop up (pretty accurate if you're on WiFi).
 Of course, you'll need to handle the many and various errors that could go wrong during this process with a callback to the client.

-Bonus tip: Want to show your location again?
+**Bonus tip:** Want to run this again?
 Just type 'app.geocode.determineLocation()' from the browser console.
 All client-side functions can be called this way.

-#### Pub/Sub Example
+### Pub/Sub Example

 Want to build a chat app or push an notification to a particular user?